eskapandr/DataLearn/DE-101/Module02/README.md

 ## 1. Installing the database and SQL-client.
 Connecting to the database

-Our first task in this module was to install the database (PostgreSQL) and the SQL client (Dbeaver).
+Our first task in this module was to install the database [PostgreSQL](https://www.postgresql.org/) and the SQL client [Dbeaver](https://dbeaver.io/).
 I have sucсessfuly installed them on my local machine (Windows 10).

 ## 2. Loading data into the database.
 Creating SQL tables from Excel spreadsheets

 Then we needed to load data into the database from the Superstore.xlsx file.
 I used SQL scripts prepared by the course team.
-But there are other ways for doing that, like converting Excel spreadsheets into .csv files and loading them directly into Dbeaver or using SQL Alchemy (DB-framework for Python).
+But there are other ways for doing that, like converting Excel spreadsheets into .csv files and loading them directly into Dbeaver or using [SQL Alchemy](https://www.sqlalchemy.org/).

 ## 3. SQL queries to database